Pelumi Olajengbesi: Career

 Olajengbesi began his legal career under the mentorship of renowned lawyer, Dr. Kayode Ajulo of Kayode Ajulo Castle of Law.
 In 2016, he founded a private practice, Pelumi Olajengbesi & Co., and later Co-founder Law Corridor and sits on the board and trusteeship of several civil society organizations.
 In 2018, he contested to represent Oriade/Obokun Federal Constituency at the House of Representatives under the Peoples' Democratic Party (PDP) before stepping down for the party's consensus candidate.
 He was also the candidate of the party at the State House of Assembly and remained active in the political scene as a public commentator and columnist.
+He is currently the Accord Party Candidate for Oriade/Obokun Federal constituency for 2027 House of Representatives election.

 Pelumi Olajengbesi is known as a human rights activist.
 In 2021, he was counsel to the Yoruba Nation Activists and its Leader Chief Sunday Adeyemo (Sunday Igboho) against the Nigeria Department of State Services and secured the release of all activists arrested and detained by the Federal Government of Nigeria on their trial for terrorism.
 He also involved in several right issues including gender based violence and loan shark debts.